simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 This allows the instrumentation to remain dormant (costing only a single, highly predictable branch instruction) until specific programmatic conditions are met.
 Engineers can set triggers (e.g., `if (latency > 50ms) cwrap_enable_all()`) to dynamically escalate the verbosity of individual functions at runtime.
 This "flight-recorder" capability captures hyper-detailed deterministic metrics only when a fault occurs, completely bypassing the massive log generation and `I/O` exhaustion of traditional tools.

+### 3.13.
+Translation Unit (TU) Autonomous Registration
+In massive enterprise codebases containing over 100,000 functions, forcing a Clang AST pass to assign a globally unique, consecutive integer ID to every function during a parallel build (`make -j`) is impossible without severe build-system bottlenecks.

+`cwrap 3.0` utilizes **Autonomous TU Registration** to preserve parallel compilation:
+* **File-Local Indexing:** The AST pass treats every `.cpp` file (Translation Unit) as a completely isolated universe.
+It simply allocates a `static thread_local` Tuple Array sized exactly to the number of tracked functions within that specific file, indexing them from `0 to N`.
+* **The Global Linked List:** The AST pre-compiler injects a static initialization constructor (`__attribute__((constructor))`) into each file.
+Upon application startup, before `main()` executes, these initialization blocks autonomously append their file's local array structure into a global, doubly linked list.
+* **Lock-Free Scraping:** The out-of-band telemetry thread simply walks this linked list, scraping the metrics for the entire process space without the AST ever needing to coordinate global IDs during the compilation phase.

+### 3.14.
+Asynchronous Scatter-Gather (Map-Reduce) Aggregation
+By utilizing OS-Thread-Local Tuple Arrays (`thread_local`) and Translation Unit indexing, `cwrap 3.0` completely eliminates `atomic` locking and cache-line contention on the hot path.
+However, this creates a data-sharding effect: a highly concurrent function like `process_packet()` executing across 128 cores will generate 128 isolated telemetry slots.
+Furthermore, inline functions will generate distinct slots for every Translation Unit they are compiled into.

+To reconstruct the macro-view without disturbing the host application, the architecture relies on an out-of-band Map-Reduce aggregation phase:
+* **The Gather Phase:** The isolated, low-priority telemetry thread wakes up and walks the global linked list of TU-arrays, executing a lock-free memory read of all active thread-local slots.
+* **The Reduce Phase:** The background thread aggregates (sums) the distributed Tuples matching the same function signature into a single, unified latency distribution.
+* **Call-Site Contextualization:** Because inlined functions are tracked per Translation Unit, the aggregation engine can optionally keep the data sharded by compiled file.
+This empowers engineers to see not just that a function is slow, but specifically *which compiled call-site* is suffering from poor cache locality, solving the historical blind spot of inline profiling.

+By shifting the computational cost of data aggregation entirely onto a background thread, the primary C++ execution path remains strictly bounded to its $O(1)$ constant-time pure math.

 ---

 ## 4. Micro-Architectural Physics: Timing & Cache Economics